edam016/StealthTOR/README.md

 - Found a inconsistency with YYE in JSON file, changed to YYC

 How to run program
-- Run App.java program to access GUI
+- Run App.java program to access GUI using W/S to navigate along with Enter to select navigation option